-Keys to the Game: Can the Seahawks slow down Patrick Mahomes at all?
-Can the Seattle offense keep up?
+Keys to the Game: Can the Seahawks keep up with Patrick Mahomes and Chiefs’ explosive offense?

 DE Frank Clark

 Clark has a team-high 12 sacks, which is also a career high and the most by any Seahawk since Patrick Kerney led the NFC with 14.5 in 2007.
 With Seattle’s secondary in some flux there will be more pressure than ever on the Seahawks to get some, well, pressure with their defensive line on Mahomes.
-Clark sounded confident that can happen when he spoke to reporters on Friday.
+Clark sounded confident that can happen when he spoke to reporters Friday.
 “They’ve got a pretty good offensive line, if you look at the numbers,’’ he said.
 “We’ve got a pretty good defensive line, if you look at the numbers.
 I feel like our defensive line is better than their offensive line at the end of the day.’’
 Now to go prove it.

 THE X-FACTOR